gotchoices/MyCHIPs/doc/sim-docker.md

 profile (see command examples below).
 This allows you to save a certain state for later analysis or debugging.

-To get started, run the following commands (from this directory):
+To get started, run the following commands (from the test/sim directory):
 ```
   export PATH="$(pwd)/../../node_modules/.bin:$PATH"
   export NODE_DEBUG=debug